ivcap-works/ivcap-docs/developer-guide/Index.md

 #### Context for service execution

-TODO
+Services are executed within the context of their container in Argo and do not directly interact with any other service.

+All data, communication, and instructions are provided by either the arguments and parameters used at startup, or via the SDK and API methods.

+All output and results from the service must be persisted by the SDK or API calls.

+Once the service has completed its execution, any localised or cached data will be released as the execution container is released.

 ## Architecture from a developers perspective

 The IVCAP platform makes use of best of breed, open source tools to minimise engineering complexity while maximising capability and flexibility.
+While IVCAP employs internal and external services, the developer does not need to interact with them.
+The complexity of the underlying service and architecture is simplified via the use of the SDK, which also abstracts and simplifies the API calls.

 ### IVCAP components